 • Mold

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can lower other symptoms related to bad indoor air quality.
-These involve:
+Even if you or someone in your household doesn’t struggle with allergies or asthma, an air purifier can alleviate other issues associated with low indoor air quality.
+These entail:

 • Itchy throat, eyes, nose or skin